26 Nov High-level inspection finds “swimming pool” where flat roof used to be

 In the case in the photo, the falls needed altering to increase the slope of the roof.
 The pooled rainwater had also damaged the felt, so this needed to be replaced too.

-If these repairs are not carried out, the water will damage the roof structure below the felt, and the owners will be at risk of leaks.
+If an extensive roof repair is not carried out, the water will damage the roof structure below the felt, and the owners will be at risk of leaks.

 Problems with flat roofs can occur if the guttering is inadequate, or if it is blocked by leaves and other debris.
 In addition, dips and dents in the roof can encourage water to collect, or, as in this case, insufficient pitching stops water draining away.